hayj/Unshortener/README.md

 ## Serialization

-By default it use a mongo database, but you can use a pickle file by changing `serializableDictParams` in the init method (set "useMongodb": False).
+By default it use a mongo database, but you can use a pickle file by changing `serializableDictParams` in the init method (set `"useMongodb": False`).
 See SerializableDict from DatastructureTools for more informations.

+In this case you have to save data before stopping your python script using `uns.data.save()` so your requests will be cached in the file.
+It do the save automatically but each n actions, `save()` is intended to do it manually.

 ## Proxies